 Storage of Student Information

 Student Information is stored, encrypted, and served from Mackin’s on-premise data center, which has comprehensive monitoring systems in place using industry best practice tools.
-Additionally, a standby diesel generator provides uninterrupted power during outages.
-Backup servers are stored at a SSAE 16 (SOC 2 Type 2) attested facility in Minnetonka, MN, and data backups are encrypted using AES 256-bit keys.
+Additionally, a standby Natural Gas generator, designated for the data center, provides uninterrupted power during outages.
+Backup servers are maintained to support any failover needs, and off-site data backups are encrypted using AES 256-bit keys.
 No Student Information is stored outside the US.

 District Sharing of Student Information